The Best Low-Impact Exercises for a “Cortisol Belly” (Backed by Science)

 1. Can I lose belly fat with just walking?

-Yes — walking in Zone 2 burns fat effectively without raising cortisol.
+Yes.
+Walking in Zone 2 helps burn fat without increasing cortisol.

 3. How long does it take to see results?

-Most people notice reduced bloating in 2 weeks and fat loss in 4–8 weeks.
+You may notice less bloating in 1–2 weeks and visible changes in 4–8 weeks.

 ⚠️ Medical Disclaimer